7AC/twif/README.md

         <keyword> ...
 ```

+You can also blacklist users by adding them to `~/twif/blacklist`.

 To obtain a key and token to access the Twitter API you need to register at [apps.twitter.com](https://apps.twitter.com).